NASA-Planetary-Science/AmesCAP/tutorial/CAP_Exercises.md

 (amesGCM3)>$ MarsPlot.py Custom.in
 ```

-Open `Diagnostics.pdf` and check to make sure it contains a global map of surface albedo with contoured topography.
+Open `Diagnostics.pdf` and check to make sure it contains a global map of surface albedo with topography contoured overtop.

 > Depending on the settings for your specific PDF viewer, you may have to close and reopen the file to view it.